-- 1. Verbal warning. - 2.
-Written warning. - 3.
-Depriving the student of all or some of the privileges, services or extracurricular activities provided by the University for a period not exceeding two semesters with or without refund of fees. - 4.
-Depriving the student of completing the course in which the violation is committed; awarding a failing grade on the course and obligating the student to pay the course fees. - 5.
-Depriving the student of completing the whole semester in which the violation is committed; awarding a failing grade on all of the semester courses s/he is enrolled on and obligating him/her to pay the fees. - 6.
-Suspension from study for one or more upcoming semester. - 7.
-Expulsion of the student from University and awarding him/her a failing grade on all of the courses of the semester in which the violation is committed, with taking benefit from the academic records, and obligating him/her to pay the fees. - 8.
-Expulsion of the student from University and awarding him/her a failing grade on all of the courses of the semester in which the violation is committed, without taking benefit from his/her academic records, and obligating him/her to pay the fees.
+- 1. Verbal or written warning. - 2.
+Depriving the student of having all or some of the housing/university privileges (including but not limited to deprive the student from attending the graduation ceremony or any other event, etc.) with or without refund of fees. - 3.
+Transfer of the student from the floor or building where s/he resides with or without refund of fees - 4.
+Temporary or final eviction from University housing with or without refund of fees. - 5.
+Dismissal of the student from University and awarding him/her a failing grade on all of the courses of the semester in which the violation is committed, with taking benefit from the academic records, and obligating him/her to pay the fees. - 6.
+Dismissal of the student from University and awarding him/her a failing grade on all of the courses of the semester in which the violation is committed, without taking benefit from his/her academic records, and obligating him/her to pay the fees. - 7.
+Apply one of the measures mentioned in article 13, section 4, 5, 6, or 7.